Azure/azure-sdk-for-java/benchmark/README.md

 ```

 You can provide ``--help`` to the tool to see the list of other work loads (read, etc) and other options.

+## Further Improvements

+For a higher throughput, please look at https://github.com/Azure/azure-cosmosdb-java#use-native-ssl-implementation-for-netty .
+Under optimal conditions, we see a 43k inserts per second for documents of size 1 KB.